birogeri/kspace-explorer/README.md

 To enhance certain parts of the image for viewing it is often useful to change the **brightness** or **contrast** of the displays.

-* Hold the right mouse button and move up/down to change image or k-space brighness
+* Hold the right mouse button and move up/down to change image or k-space brightness
 * Hold the right mouse button and move left/right to change image contrast

 With **windowing** it is possible to limit the displayed image pixel intensity range.

 * Drag mouse left/right with middle mouse button pressed to change window width
-* Drag mouse up/down with middle mouse button pressed to change window center
+* Drag mouse up/down with middle mouse button pressed to change window centre

 ## **Comparison to Other Similar Projects**

 This app was directly influenced by the article of D. Moratal et al. [1], however my aim was to go beyond the functionality that it offers.
-There are several other similar software for different computing environments.
-Here is a non exhaustive list of them:
+Several similar software is available for different computing environments.
+Here is a non-exhaustive list of them:

 * [k-Space Tutorial](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3097694/) (PC, Matlab) [1]
 * [Journey through k-space](http://ww3.comsats.edu.pk/miprg/Downloads.aspx) (PC, Matlab) [2]